gautierdag/piglet-vis/README.md

 ### Dataset

 Our dataset split along with PIGPeN images are unfortunately not yet publicly available as they are several GBs and require a external hosting solution.
-The dataset will be made easily and publicly available soon.
+The dataset will be made publicly available soon.

 ### Setup